The Maltese Islands

 Nightlife Tip – Welcome to Strait Street (Strada Stretta in Maltese)

-Dormant for many years and historically the lively nightlife district of sailors and soldiers, Strait Street today retains its unique character and offers some of the best winning and dining experiences on the island with a stylish nightlife scene and unique, intimate places lined along the narrow street.
-The widespread jazz music scene was first introduced by American soldiers and became a way of expressing optimism amongst soldiers, sailors and locals in a war haunted city.
-With many books written and stories told about this period, Strait Street is easily considered Malta’s most famous street.
-Leaving behind its somewhat dodgy past, Strait Street today relives its lively jazz scene and is home to many small artisan bars and eateries, art exhibitions and music festivals.
+Strait street has been dormant for many years.
+It was historically the lively nightlife district of sailors and soldiers.
+Today it retains its unique character and offers some of the best winning and dining experiences on the island.
+Experience a stylish nightlife scene and unique, intimate places lined along the narrow street.
+Moreover, the widespread jazz music scene was first introduced by American soldiers.
+Consequently, it became a way of expressing optimism amongst soldiers, sailors and locals in a war haunted city.
+Furthermore, many books and stories were written and told about this period.
+Strait Street is easily considered Malta’s most famous street.
+Leaving behind its somewhat dodgy past, Strait Street today relives its lively jazz scene.
+In addition, it is home to many small artisan bars and eateries, art exhibitions and music festivals.

 Escape the City – Activity Tip – West Coast